chaaz/versio/docs/usage.md

 1. merge the current branch from the remote into the clean and current working directory
-1. scan through the git log for conventional commits since the `versio-prev` tag
+1. scan through the git log for conventional commits since the `versio-prev` tag to generate a plan
-1. find the size for each commit
+1. find the size for each commit according to the plan
+1. possibly update a changelog according to the plan
 1. increment each project version by the maximum size of commits it includes
+1. possibly generate a git tag for the new project version
-1. commit those version increments to git
+1. commit those version increments (and maybe changelog)
-1. re-assign the `versio-prev` tag to that latest commit
+1. re-assign the `versio-prev` tag (and maybe the new project tag) to that latest commit
-1. push both the commit and the tag to the remote
+1. push both the commit and the tag(s) to the remote

-The fetch, merge, and push steps are not performed if the repository doesn't have any remotes added.

 ### Plans

-> TODO: the description here is unclear, and not entirely accurate.

-Plans are built with respect to **previous** projects and includes.
-That is, Versio will read the `.versio.yaml` file as it existed in the past (at the `versio-prev` tag) to determine which projects need to be incremented, and what version they need to be incremented to.
-New projects that were added since then will not be incremented, nor will projects which have already been incremented by at least the correct amount.

-Of course, the `.versio.yaml` file might itself have gone through several iterations since `versio-prev`, corresponding to changes in the repo structure.
-Future releases of Versio will follow the evolution of `.versio.yaml`, making sure that project changes are identified correctly.
-(TODO: do this.)
+A *plan* is created by Versio by reading the current and previous versions of commits and configuration.
+It contains the size increment for each project and the changes that have occurred.
+A plan is used to generate a changelog for a project, and to determine what a project's target version number should be.

+Plans are built according to their configuration at each commit.
+For example, if a commit lists a changed file `dir1/file.txt`, and if the version of `.versio.yaml` *on that commit* has project 1 that includes `"dir1/**/*"`, then that counts as a change to project 1, even if the current version of `versio.yaml` does not include that file.

+The consequence here is that you should always keep your `.versio.yaml` file in sync with your projects.
+If you move a project into a different directory, you should change the `root` property of that file in `.versio.yaml`; if you add files to a property that you don't want included/excluded, you should also change that projects `includes`/`excludes` properties; etc. Changes to your project structure should be committed on the same commit as matching changes to your `.versio.yaml` file.

-On the other hand, Versio will use the **current** version of `.versio.yaml` to determine what size a commit has, and will only attempt to increment projects that also exist in the current config.
+On the other hand, only the current `.versio.yaml` will be considered to determine what sizes correspond to commit messages, and only currently listed projects can have their version number incremented.
-This is why each project needs a unique and unchanging ID: it makes it possible to change the name, coverage, etc of a project, but still correlate its present incarnation with its past self.

 ## CI/CD Integration